DateFebruary 22, 2015

-I don’t watch the Academy Awards or care much about it, but a lot of other people (like my wife) sure do.
-Not to sound too cynical, but I have no idea who has been nominated or who will win, and I really don’t care.
+I don’t watch the Academy Awards or care much about it, but a lot of other people sure do.
+Not to sound too cynical, but I have no idea who has been nominated or who will win.
 However, a lot of other people do.
 Why?
 Does it make the movie better because you won an Oscar?
 Does it make us like the actor or the movie more, motivate us to see the next one they make?
-YES!
+YES it actually does!

 Apparently it is VERY good to win an Oscar and this success goes right to the bottom-line.
 For example, after Halle Berry won a Best Actress Oscar for her role in “Monster’s Ball” in 2001, she started commanding more than $10 million per picture, according to Reuters.
 (8 Reasons You Really Want to Win and Oscar.)

 This same article states that Winning the Oscar for Best Picture is worth $13,980,757 over the course of your career.
 I’d say that makes it worth focusing on.